-If you live in the San Francisco Bay Area a certain length of time you are bound to become acquainted with someone who owns a winery, co-ops at a winery, grows their own grapes to make wine OR with someone who has a friend who does any of the aforementioned activities.
+If you live in the San Francisco Bay Area for a certain length of time you are bound to become acquainted with someone who owns a winery, co-ops at a winery grow their own grapes to make wine, OR someone who has a friend who does any of the aforementioned activities.
 It is inevitable, trust me!
-But despite having lived here off and on for the past 20 plus years, I had never actually attended a wine crush.
+But despite having lived here off and on for the past 20-plus years, I had never actually attended a wine crush.

 That is until last Saturday.

 Mr. Misadventures and I were invited by a friend at work to participate in a wine crush at his home.
 It is something he has invited me to for the last three years, but as we are typically in Europe this time of year, so we’ve always missed it.
-As luck would have it (!), our Italy trip was cancelled making us available to see what it takes to harvest grapes for a crush first hand!
+As luck would have it (!), our Italy trip was canceled making us available to see what it takes to harvest grapes for a crush firsthand!